DTegano/NHL-Prediction-using-Machine-Learning/README.md

 <b> Away Save % </b>

-To wrap up this section, I'll run the same commands as points, but for save %.
+To wrap up this section, I'll run the same commands as I did for points, but for save %.

 ```
 > away_save_cor = cor(dt_away[, unlist(lapply(dt_away, is.numeric))])